 The era of the chalkboard is over.
 Laptops, SMART boards, Wikis, YouTube, and Gaming are in.
 Is this progress or just distraction?
-That was the topic of conversation among over 250 educators at Fordham’s “Digital Learning: The Future of Schooling?” event yesterday.
+That was the topic of conversation among nearly 300 educators and policymakers at Fordham’s “Digital Learning: The Future of Schooling?” event last week.
 (Please check out the video replay here.)

 Fordham – and our event partners, KnowledgeWorks and the Nord Family Foundation –assembled an elite group of digital learning experts and Ohio practitioners to explore best practices and policies.
 The event’s first panel consisted of four national experts (U.S. Department of Education’s Karen Cator, Public Impact’s Bryan Hassel, iNACOL’s Susan Patrick, and Getting Smart’s Tom Vander Ark), each of whom emphasized the promise and inevitability of digital learning in the classroom.

 - Colleges of education should equip future teachers to leverage technology in their classrooms.

 - Schools should exploit technology to create a multi-faceted student assessment system rather than rely on a single-test assessment.

 - Schools should leverage technology to enable excellent teachers to reach more students through video-fed lessons.

 The second panel included two Ohio lawmakers (State Senator Peggy Lehner and State Representative Timothy Derickson) and two Ohio education practitioners (Reynoldsburg Superintendent Steve Dackin, who has made his district a leader in blended learning innovation in Ohio, and Susan Stagner of Connections Academy, one of Ohio’s several full-time, online schools).
 These panelists described the benefits and obstacles to a quality, digitally-infused learning environment.
 Some of their observations about the benefits of digital learning included:

 - Schools have successfully used blended learning environments in flexible credit hour programs.